ibm-cloud-docs/Cloudant/guides/replication_guide.md

 {{site.data.keyword.cloudant_short_notm}} by using the [checkpoint](#checkpoints) mechanism
 that enables replication between database copies to be synchronized.

-Finally,
-a consequence of the second characteristic is that the individual changes that appear in the list of changes might be presented in a different order in subsequent requests that are answered by a different database copy.
+Finally, when you look at a list of changes, they might be presented in a different order in subsequent requests.
+The order depends on how documents were changed between different database copies.
 In other words,
 an initial list of changes might report changes `A`, `B`,